bigzijing/Geopython-Conference-2018/README.md

 [Insert task 4 example]

 #### Task 4.2.
 Doing the Same for Previous Tasks
-Now that you have learned how to define a method in a script, do it for:\
+Now that you have learned how to define a function in a script, do it for:\
 1. Adding a vector layer with user input from a dialog box
 2. Adding a buffer
 3. Performing an union